Atlanta police officer shoots a man dead at fast-food drive-thru, authorities say

 One officer was treated for an injury and released, the GBI said.

-The GBI is investigating at the request of the Atlanta Police Department.
-Once completed, the case will be turned over to the Fulton County District Attorney's Office for review.
+The GBI is investigating at the request of the APD, the statement said.
+Once completed, the case will be turned over to prosecutors for review.

+CNN has reached out to the APD, GBI and the mayor's office but they have not responded.

+CNN affiliate WSB reports this is the 48th police shooting the GBI has investigated in 2020.